 The Victory Belles are one of their most popular acts, singing some of the more memorable music from the WW2 era.

-This group will be performing on every weekend in April from 11:30 am - 1:30 pm.
+This group often has events throughout the month.
 In addition to the show, you can also purchase tickets for a lunch buffet which is perfect for kids.

 Ticket prices range from $25-$60 depending on whether or not you want a meal as well.

 NOTE: Tickets for the National WW2 Museum are included with every major New Orleans tourist pass.

 Go to Audubon Aquarium

 Now that the weather is getting warmer, you might want to consider a trip to the Audubon Aquarium.
 In addition to all the aquatic life on display, they also have a rainforest exhibition featuring parakeets and other birds.